danomatika/PdParty/doc/PdParty_User_Guide.md

 PdParty is built using libpd and can be compared to Pd-vanilla with the following externals:

-* **mrpeach**: [midifile], [udpsend], [udpreceive], [routeOSC], [packOSC], [unpackOSC], [pipelist]
 * **ggee**: [getdir], [moog~], [stripdir]

 It's highly recommended that you use a vanilla-based abstraction library like [rjlib](https://github.com/rjdj/rjlib) for expanded functionality.

-When patching for PdParty (as with RjDj & PdDroidParty), it is recommended to disable all external libraries except for mrpeach & ggee if you are using pd-extended.
+When patching for PdParty (as with RjDj & PdDroidParty), it is recommended to disable all external libraries except for ggee if you are using pd-extended.
 This should help lessen the chance you inadvertently use an object that will not create in PdParty.
 I actually have separate copies of my Pd settings file, one for desktop development and another for pd-vanilla/libpd work.

 #### [expr], [expr~], & [fexpr~]